itsjfx/ecovacs-hacking/x1_omni.md

     * e.g. for me `sudo minicom -D /dev/ttyUSB0 -C capture.txt`
 * root password: <https://builder.dontvacuum.me/ecopassword.php>

-## patching rootfs / how to get a root shell shell over SSH
+### patching rootfs / how to get a root shell shell over SSH

 * use `bin/patch-rootfs`
-* install dropbear with `--dropbear`
 * give a key as an arg, e.g. `--dropbear ~/.ssh/id_ed25519.pub`
     * this does no validation and just copies this to `/root/.ssh/authorized_keys`, so double check this file
 * then run the commands from `repack_rootfs.txt` to patch the file system with the `.mod` file